Saved Media: Transition to online radio, FEBC takeover

 On December 24, 2017, through Saved Radio's Facebook page, Becca Music announced that Saved Radio would temporarily leave the FM radio band after December 31.
 An upcoming return to FM radio by 2018 was announced but did not occur.
 Becca Music continues a daily online streaming service on the Saved Radio website.
 By New Year's Day 2018, Saved Radio converted into an online radio service, while ENERGY FM reoccupied the network's Sunday lineup, the first after two years.

 In November 2022, SAVED MEDIA Incorporated was formed by FEBC Philippines to take over the leadership of SAVED Radio from Becca Music, which officially closed its operations at the end of 2023.
 FEBC then merged the brand with its in-house Now XD brand.
 SAVED Radio, which became the surviving entity of the merger, continued its streaming audio service through its dedicated website and mobile application under FEBC ownership.

 Podcast title under CHC

 On July 31, 2024, Saved Radio announced on social media that its audio livestream was shut down, citing financial difficulties as an after effect of the COVID-19 pandemic which affected both Becca Music and FEBC Philippines.
 Its past podcast episodes continued to be available for its listeners.

 On October 20, 2024, Christ's Heritage Church, a Quezon City-based Baptist church congregation, took over the ownership of the said outlet.
-Since the takeover, Saved Media shifted from non-denominational to a denominational podcast brand, in line with CHC's adherance to the Second London Confession of Faith doctrine of 1689.
+Since the takeover, Saved Media shifted from non-denominational to a denominational podcast brand, in line with CHC's adherence to the Second London Confession of Faith doctrine of 1689.